 2. Go Back to Your Regular Diet

-So, you estimate you ate about 4,500 calories during your binge.
+So, you estimate you ate about 4,500 calories during your binge yesterday.
 That means you have to eat 0 calories today, right?
-No way.
-Go back to your regularly scheduled eating plan right away to give your body the right mix of carbohydrates, protein and fats it needs to build muscle and burn fat.
+WRONG!
+Go back to your regularly scheduled eating plan ASAP and give your body the right mix of carbohydrates, protein, and fats that it needs in order to build muscle and burn fat!

 Speaking of protein, make sure your nutrition includes plenty of it in the days after a binge.
 Why?
 Protein works wonders at leveling out your blood sugar after it spikes from eating all those carbohydrates and it keeps you full, making you less likely to crave more simple carbs like potato chips and pastries.
-This and eating balanced meals through the day will help your body to efficiently burn those extra calories, so what ever you do, don’t skimp on the next day’s meals!
+This, and eating balanced meals throughout the day, will help your body efficiently burn those extra calories, so whatever you do, don’t skimp on the next day’s meals!

 3. Drink Water… Lots of It

 Feeling bloated?
 It probably has a lot to do with the increased sodium your body took in during the binge.
-Upping your water intake after a binge both helps your body rehydrate and naturally flushes some of that sodium out of your system.
-Proper hydration is also key to keeping your appetite in check.
+Upping your water intake afterwards helps your body rehydrate, as well as naturally flush that excess sodium out of your system.
+Proper hydration is also key to keeping your cravings under control.

 4. Get Moving!

-A good run after a binge might make you feel a bit queasy in thought, but it’s one of the best things you can do for yourself in the hours after in order to bounce back.
-A 30-45 minute walk or jog is enough to help you curb your appetite to binge some more, and get some feel-good endorphins running through your body.
+A good sweat sesh might be the last thing you want to do after a binge, but it’s actually one of the best things you can do for yourself in the hours after.
+A 30-45 minute walk or jog is enough to help you curb your urge to binge some more, AND it gets some feel-good endorphins running through your body!

 5. Get Plenty of Sleep

 Sleep is the number one best thing you can do for your mental and physical health.
-A proper night’s rest after a big night of eating will help you clear your mind and allow your body to work its magic to regulate the production of leptin and ghrelin, two hormones that control your body’s hunger and satiety levels.
+A good night’s rest after a binge will help you clear your mind, and it allows your body to work its magic to regulate the production of leptin and ghrelin, two hormones that control your body’s hunger and satiety levels.

 6. Talk It Out

-Sometimes the best way to get over the guilt you feel about a binge is to just talk about your feelings with a trusted friend.
-This person should be someone who will help you take proactive steps to get over your binge by, say, working out with you or helping you meal prep for the next week.
-Calling your Debbie Downer pal who just wants to wallow in the negative will only keep you down and stall your progress.
+Sometimes the best way to get over the guilt you feel about a binge is to just talk about your feelings with someone you trust.
+This person should be willing to help you take proactive steps to get over your binge.
+Ask them to work out with you or help you meal prep for the next week.
+Calling someone who wallows in the negative will only keep you down and stall your progress.

-Don’t feel comfortable talking to your friends about your binge?
-Consider reaching out to a professional trained to help in these situations.
-She’ll be a neutral ear who has the educational background and experience to give you the right steps to move forward on your journey in a positive way.
+Don’t feel comfortable talking to your friends or loved ones about your binge?
+Consider reaching out to a professional who is trained to help in these situations.
+Look for someone with a neutral ear who has the educational background and experience to give you the right steps to move forward on your journey in a positive way.

 I will tell you that in my past experience of having an exclusively fast-food diet, all I did was binge.
 I didn’t know the meaning of moderation and if something tasted good, I ate it without any regard for how it would make me feel later.
 I know how it feels and I know it can almost feel like self-deprivation to NOT binge – “Just oneeee more bite!!”
 Right?
 Wrong.
 It’s never just that “one” bite.
 This is where it spirals.
-This is where you need to flex that muscle of self-control a bit more and the more you do, the push you forward!
-We are all in this journey together!stronger it will get, I promise!
+This is where you need to flex that muscle of self-control a bit more and, the more you do, the stronger it will get, I promise!